 A Few More Cement Mixer Tips

-Though quality really doesn't matter with the Cement Mixer, you may want to explore your options for other drinks.
+Though quality really doesn't matter with this shot, you may want to explore your options for other drinks.
 Carolan's is a nice option that is pretty easy to find.

-The Lime Juice.
 If you have fresh limes around, simply squeeze the juice from half the fruit into the shot glass.
-If you have a bottled lime or Rose's Lime Cordial in the refrigerator, this is the perfect drink to use it in.
+If you have a bottled lime juice or Rose's Lime Cordial in the refrigerator, this is the perfect drink to use it in.

-Really, quality is not an issue when it comes to the Cement Mixer, the only goal is to keep the shot down.
+In reality, quality is not an issue when it comes to the cement mixer.
+The primary goal is to keep the shot down.